 Can stress cause a stroke?
 The short answer is yes, chronic, long-term stress can eventually lead to a stroke.

-In this article we will dive deep into the details and analyze the link between stress and what causes a stroke.
+So for the sake of saving lives, let’s analyze the link between stress and what causes a stroke.

-You’ll also learn how stress impacts the leading stroke risk factors, and what some of the major stress factors are.
+In this article, you’ll also learn how stress impacts common stroke risk factors, and what some of the major stress factors are.

 The Link between Stress and Stroke Risk